BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

    image = "/assets/images/guide/onboarding/funding-a-wallet/wallet-funded.png"
    retina = "/assets/images/guide/onboarding/funding-a-wallet/wallet-funded@2x.png"
    layout = "shadow"
-   caption = "Once the wallet is funded it is ready to be used." alt-text = "Screen showing that the wallet is now funded." width = 250 height = 541
+   caption = "Once a wallet is funded, it is ready to be used." alt-text = "Screen showing that the wallet is now funded." width = 250 height = 541